 Exposure to the spores of certain types of mold can cause serious health problems.
 People with existing health issues or compromised immune systems are especially vulnerable to these dangerous molds.
 In many cases, toxic mold exposure could have been and should have been prevented.

-In these cases, victims of toxic mold exposure may be entitled to recover damages for their illnesses through a toxic tort claim.
+In these cases, victims of exposure may be entitled to recover damages for their illnesses through a toxic tort claim.
 Determining who is liable for dangerous mold exposure can be challenging, but there are some general guidelines regarding how toxic tort cases are handled.

 Most forms of mold are not dangerous to humans or animals.
 These mold forms are found everywhere.
 They enter our homes through open doors, windows, and vents; and travel through the environment by attaching to people, animals, clothing, and other objects.
 Mold spores can typically grow in any place that has moisture.